Eng-Yousef-Mohamed/terraform-ec2-loadbalancer-deployment/README.md

 terraform apply
 ```
 4. **Deploy the Infrastructure**
-Run the following command to deploy the infrastructure:
+Go to main file and run the following command to deploy the infrastructure:

 ```bash
 terraform apply